fredshone/caveat/README.md

 - **act** is a categorical value for the type of activity in the sequence
 - **start** and **end** are the start and end times of the activities in the sequence

-We commonly refer to these as ***populations***.
+We commonly refer to these as ***sample populations***.
 Times are assumed to be in minutes and should be integers.
 Valid sequences should be complete, ie the start of an activity should be equal to the end of the previous.
 The convention is to start at midnight.
 Such that time can be thought of as *minutes since midnight*.

-There is an example [toy population](https://github.com/fredshone/caveat/latest/examples/data) with 1000 sequences in `caveat/examples/data`.
+There are example [toy populations](https://github.com/fredshone/caveat/latest/examples/data) with 1000 sequences in `caveat/examples/data`.
 There are also [example notebooks](https://github.com/fredshone/caveat/tree/main/examples) for:

 - Generation of a synthetic population
-- Generation of a population from UK travel diaries
+- Generation of a population from UK travel diaries (requires access to UK NTS trip data)

 ### Encoder

-We are keen to test different encodings (such as continuous sequences versus descretised time-steps).
-The exact encoding required will depend on the model structure being used.
+We are keen to test different encodings (such as continuous sequences versus discretized time-steps).

 The encoder and it's parameters are defined in the config `encoder` group.
+See examples in `caveat.configs`.

 Encoders are defined in the `encoders` module and should be accessed via `caveat.encoders.library`.